Raphael Akpejiori: Professional career

 Trained by former world champion Glen Johnson, Akpejiori signed with CES Boxing and made his professional debut on 14 September 2018, scoring a first-round technical knockout (TKO) victory over Omar Acosta at the Twin River Event Center in Lincoln, Rhode Island.
 Following another first-round TKO win over James Advincola in November, Akpejiori scored three more first-round stoppage wins in 2019; a knockout (KO) over Leo Cassiani in June; and TKOs over Johan Lopez in July and Jose Pulido in August.
 Akpejiori's first fight of 2020 was a second-round TKO win against Mike Ford in January.
-He faced Gary Kelly in his seventh professional fight on August 22, 2020, which he won by a second-round TKO.
-On November 7, 2020, he beat Jared Torgeson by a second-round TKO.
-Akpejiori faced Joshua Tuani on January 23, 2021 and won by a first round KO.
-He then extended his winning record to 10-0 after beating Curtis Head on April 21, 2021, again winning by a first-round KO.
+He faced Gary Kelly in his seventh professional fight on 22 August 2020, which he won by a second-round TKO.
+On 7 November 2020, he beat Jared Torgeson by a second-round TKO.
+Akpejiori faced Joshua Tuani on 23 January 2021 and won by a first round KO.
+He then extended his winning record to 10–0 after beating Curtis Head on 21 April 2021, again winning by a first-round KO.

-Akpejiori beat Brandon Spencer by a second-round TKO on June 11, 2021.
-He then faced Steven Lyons on July 10, 2021, and won by a first-round TKO.
-On November 6, 2021, he faced Satander Silgado Gelez and won by a first-round TKO.
-On June 11, 2022, Akpejiori faced Terrell Jamal Woods. it was the first time in this career the Nigerian fought past the second round, winning by unanimous decision.
-On January 21, 2021, Akpejiori faced Dell Long and won by another first-round KO.
+Akpejiori beat Brandon Spencer by a second-round TKO on 11 June 2021.
+He then faced Steven Lyons on 10 July 2021, and won by a first-round TKO.
+On 6 November 2021, he faced Satander Silgado Gelez and won by a first-round TKO.
+On 11 June 2022, Akpejiori faced Terrell Jamal Woods. it was the first time in this career the Nigerian fought past the second round, winning by unanimous decision.
+On 21 January 2021, Akpejiori faced Dell Long and won by another first-round KO.

-Akpejiori was scheduled to face Russian boxer Arslanbek Makhmudov at in Toledo, Ohio on July 1, 2023 for the WBC-NABF heavyweight title.
-Akpejiori lost the fight by TKO in the second round.
+Akpejiori then challenged Russian boxer Arslanbek Makhmudov for his WBC-NABF heavyweight title at Toledo, Ohio on 1 July 2023.
+Akpejiori lost the fight by TKO in the second round after being dropped three times.